Professor Fariba Dehghani

-- My recent work in synthesis of an injectable polymer for cartilage repair was nominated as one of top ten posters in MRS 2012 in Boston, USA
+- Recent work in synthesis of an injectable polymer for cartilage repair was nominated as one of top ten posters in MRS 2012 in Boston, USA

-- As a results of my international reputation I have been invited to write more than 5 review articles and also book chapters (e.g. three during the last six months)
+- I have been invited to write more than 5 review articles and book chapters (e.g. three during the last six months for international publication)

 - My research was highlighted in ARS Technica-Boston MA as a breakthrough in biomaterials (http://arstechnica.com/science/news/2008/10/near-liquid-co2-gives-a-boost-to-cell-scaffolds.ars).

-- I was interviewed by ABC radio for my cutting edge research for cartilage repair (http://www.radioaustralia.net.au/pacific/radio/program/innovations/cartilage-repairgel-for-sporting-injuries/930384), 23rd November 2012
+- As a result of my international reputation, I am frequently interviewed for my cutting edge research for cartilage repair.

 - My research for the production of vitamin K7 was a hot topic on human health news Rx one of the world's largest producer of health news in November 2011 and January 2012: